-Five things to know about the latest efforts to bring unions to Big Tech
+Six things to know about the latest efforts to bring unions to Big Tech

 Members will pay dues and the union will have an elected board and paid staff, but it won’t have the right to bargain with Alphabet because it’s not certified by the NLRB.

 The Alphabet group also differs from a traditional union in accepting independent contract workers, which make up about half of Google’s workforce but are officially employed by other firms.
 Contractors are not protected under the National Labor Relations Act, which enshrines the right to form a union and take collective action, which is part of the reason the Alphabet union opted for this structure, says Auni Ahsan, a Google employee and member of the union’s council.
 Ahsan also pointed out that NLRB certification comes with few protections.
-Some Google contractors in Pittsburgh who formed a union in 2019 have struggled to get the contracting agency that employs them, HCL America, to come to the bargaining table.
+Google contractors in Pittsburgh who formed a union in 2019 have struggled to get the contracting agency that employs them, HCL America, to come to the bargaining table, even after the NLRB filed a complaint.

 Since launching, the Alphabet group has joined a global confederation of unions and tripled its U.S. membership to more than 700.
 But that’s still a tiny proportion of the 260,000 people who work for the company worldwide.